agenium-scale/nsimd/CONTRIBUTING.md

 ### The GPU versions

-The GPU generator Python files `cuda.py`, `rocm.py` and `oneapi.py` are a bit different from the other files.
+The GPU generator Python files `cuda.py`,`rocm.py` and `oneapi.py` are a bit different from the other files.

-- CUDA and ROCm:
-It is easy to find where to add the relevant pieces of code as ROCm syntax is fully compatible with CUDA's, one only needs to modify the `cuda.py` file.
+- CUDA and ROCm: it is easy to find where to add the relevant pieces of code as ROCm syntax is fully compatible with CUDA's, one only needs to modify the `cuda.py` file.

-The code to add for float32's is as follows to be added inside the `get_impl` Python function.
+The code for float32's to be added inside the `get_impl` Python function goes as follows:

 ```python
 return '1 / (1 - {in0}) + 1 / ((1 - {in0}) * (1 - {in0}))'.format(**fmtspec)
 ```

-The code to add for float16's is as follows to be added inside the `get_impl_f16` Python function.
+The code for float16's to be added inside the `get_impl_f16` Python function goes as follows:

 - `CUDA` and `ROCM`:
 ```python